Join our campaign for a better paternity offer for Britain's fathers

 How you can help

 This is important because we need to put a human face on our campaign.
 Maybe you're a dad who wasn't able to take time off when your baby was born, or a mum whose partner couldn't.
-Perhaps you did take a good amount of leave, and can talk about how great that was.
+Perhaps you could take an extended amount of leave, and can talk about how great that was.

 The more case studies we can gather, the more likely we are to gain valuable media coverage for the campaign.

-To help keep the pressure up, we want to encourage as many people as possible to contact their MPs, to argue the case for 6 weeks for dads.
-We've created a template letter you can download and edit to include your own reasons for supporting the campaign.
+To help keep this issue high up on the agenda during the general election campaign, we want to encourage as many people as possible to contact their prospective candidates.
+We've created a template email you can edit to include your own reasons for supporting the campaign.

 Post your story or thoughts on this issue on social media, using the hashtag #6weeksfordads and tagging us.